chenhong-dkfz/GenomeTornadoPlot/README.md

 </p>

-Here, the gene of interest is duplicated in most cohorts, whereas deletions are more frequent in some others **(Give few cohort names; The score is not displayed here.)**.
+Here, the gene of interest is duplicated in most cohorts, whereas deletions are more frequent in some others.

-We can also apply GenomeTornadoPlot for gene pairs.
+We can also apply `GenomeTornadoPlot` for gene pairs.
 ```R
 data("MLLT3_CDKN2A",package = "tornado.test.1")
 data_twin <-  MakeData(CNV_1=cnv_MLLT3_CDKN2A,gene_name_1 = "MLLT3",gene_name_2="CDKN2A")